agatakolohe/galactic-calculator/README.md

 ## Known Bugs

-Jest was not showing test coverage information with this configuration.
-I removed it from my package.json and was able to see coverage table.
+If you are using a version of Jest where the coverage directory is not automatically generated, you will need to update package.json file:

-`"jest": { "collectCoverage": true, "coverageReporters": ["html"]},`
+`"scripts": {..."test": "jest --coverage"},"jest": { "collectCoverage": true, "coverageReporters": ["html"]},`

 ## Support and Contact Details